 Being the proud owner of a car or campervan on a trip Down Under gives you the complete freedom to travel when and where you want.
-Whether you are travelling with a group of friends or on your own, owning your own set of wheels can be a cost effective way to get out and about to explore the real Aus.
+Whether you are travelling with a group of friends or on your own, owning your own set of wheels can be a cost-effective way to get out and about to explore the real Australia.

-But with the freedom comes a little responsibility, and you should be aware of the paperwork that goes hand in hand with owning a car in Aus.
+But with freedom comes a little responsibility, and you should be aware of the paperwork that goes hand in hand with owning a car in Australia.

 To help you out, here are the top questions backpackers ask around all things rego and pink slip: